UBC Thunderbirds: Men's rugby

 Men's rugby is one of the oldest varsity sports at UBC (including the precursor to UBC, McGill University College of BC, varsity rugby started in 1906).
 The varsity XV now competes against the University of Victoria in a two-game, combined score series to claim the coveted "Boot".
 They also play a two-game, combined score series against the University of California for the "World Cup" trophy (a competition started in 1921).
 The varsity XV was coached for many years by Spence McTavish (former UBC varsity rugby captain, former Canadian rugby international and captain, and former Bobby Gaul award winner), and assistant coach Rod Holloway (former UBC varsity rugby scrumhalf, and former assistant coach of Canada's National Senior Men's team (RWC 1995).

 The men's team is currently coached by Didier Banse.

 UBC's rugby program has a long tradition of producing national team rugby players (7s and 15s), most recently Jim Douglas (RWC 2003), Mike Burak (RWC 2007), Chris Pack, Ryan MacWhinney, Justin Mensah-Coker, Tyler Hotson, Eric Wilson, Harry Jones (RWC 2015), Brock Staller and Ben LeSage.

 U Sports does not currently contest a national championship for Men's Rugby, however UBC are five-time champions of the independent Canadian University Men's Rugby Championship in 2017, 2018, 2021, 2022, and 2023.
+They also compete in the BC Rugby Premier League, alongside fellow CUMRC member UVic.

 Women's rugby

 Women's rugby is 5 time CanWest XVs Champions and 2024 7s & 15s National Champions.
+Alongside USport's 15s competition, the Thunderbirds compete in the Women's Premier League of the BC Rugby Union.